ngr-drm/solid-principles/README.md

 <ul><li>tsnd (ts-node-dev): To run Typescript in the development environment.</li>

 <li>--transpile-only: To just transpile the code.
-The type verification process is ignored, speeding up the process.</li>
+The type-check process is ignored, speeding up the process.</li>

 <li>--respawn: For automatic restart of the application after code changes.</li>